RayCannon/Ambiants/README.md

 BuildAnt.ini : A configuration file used by BuildAnt to build and record the battle between a pair of specified ants on one or more worlds.

-Hexserver32.dws : An APL workspace that bootstraps the process of starting up Dyalog's MiServer (version 3.1) workspace running the Hex Class
+Hexserver32.dws : An APL workspace that bootstraps the process of starting up Dyalog's MiServer (version 3.1) workspace running the "hex" Class.
+It contains the Combat_fns namespace that contains all the functions required by the hex class.

-hex.dyalog : A text source file of the hex class (contains NO functions)
+hex.dyalog : A text source file of the hex class (but contains NO functions!)

-Combat_fns.dws : An APL workspace containing the Combant_fns namespace containing all the functions "included" in the Hex class
+It does however have an "included" namespace pointing to Combat_fns, in hexserver32.

 hex.ini : A configuration file referenced by functions within the Hex class being run by MiServer, used to suply defaults for running and debugging.